pzampino/knox-docker/README.md

-# Apache Knox 1.1.0 Docker Container
+# Apache Knox Release Docker Container

+By default, this Dockerfile creates a container for Apache Knox 1.1.0 The release version can be modified by adjusting the __RELEASE_VER__ argument

 Create and start the Knox container (and the demo LDAP server)